TEC-Toolkit/tec-toolkit.github.io/getting_started.md

 ![RDF explorer](assets/rdf_explorer.jpg)

 where you can see the units, value and source (among others) of the emission conversion factor.
 However, how to get to the ECF URI?
 One way of doing it is using SPARQL queries.
 We have set up a simple [SPARQL query interface](https://query.cf.linkeddata.es/query) where you can create SPARQL queries and retrieve the IDs of the ECFs you may be interested in.
-For example, to retrieve ECFs related to "Butane" to CO2e (in kg) and within Scope 1, just issue the following query:
+For example, to retrieve ECFs related to "CNG" (compressed natural gas) to CO2e (in kg) and within Scope 1, just issue the following query:

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>